HIV and Pregnancy

 Is HIV testing recommended during pregnancy?

 During pregnancy or when trying to get pregnant, sexual partners should also get tested for HIV and other sexually transmitted infections (STIs), if possible.
-STIs can increase the amount of HIV in the body (viral load) and increase the risk of HIV transmission.
+STIs can increase the amount of HIV in the body (viral load) and increase the likelihood of HIV transmission.
 If a partner has HIV, they should take HIV medicine as prescribed to stay healthy and prevent transmission.

 What is perinatal transmission of HIV?